Helsinki-NLP/OpusFilter/README.md

 Separate scores (entropy, perplexity, or negative log-probability) are returned for the source and target segment.
-In filtering, the segment pair is accepted if both values are below the respective thresholds, and their absolute difference is below the difference threshold.
+In filtering, the segment pair is accepted if all values are below the respective thresholds, and their absolute differences are below the difference threshold.

 #### `CrossEntropyDifferenceFilter`